As promised, I have endeavoured to reward you all for your

 Chip Porter provided some excellent shots earlier in the year from an

-air to air shoot for Misty Fjords Air in Ketchikan, Alaska.
+air to air shoot for Misty Fjords Air in Chip reports that,

 “Dave Doyon Jr. is the pilot, Dave Sr. was my pilot and doing a photo shoot